YingxuH/DataSciencePosts/docs/cheat_sheet.md

 6. bitsandbytes might has some problem with running no V100.
 Set with `torch.autocast("cuda"):`{:.python} before training the trainer.
 [More info](https://github.com/TimDettmers/bitsandbytes/issues/240)
 7. [Model save weight](https://github.com/huggingface/peft/issues/286#issuecomment-1501617281)
 8. peft model merge and unload.
+9. repeatition of data hurts naive bayes why is naive bayes generative models? what is generative and discriminative model? logistic classification can be viewed as nn, or directed graphical model! why crf is discriminative?